Catholics are now the new Protestants in American presidential politics -- Paul Ryan and Joe Biden symbolize a new era for Catholic politicians

 Once a Catholic on the Supreme Court was an anomaly, now there are six.
 Count’em - Kennedy, Scalia, Roberts, Thomas, Sotomayor, Alito.

 Certainly the era of anti-Catholicism seems truly dead and buried but it was very real.

-In 1960 Dr Norman Vincent Peale, the Billy Graham of his day, when explained the consequences for America if John F.Kennedy
+In 1960 Dr Norman Vincent Peale, the Billy Graham of his day, when explained the consequences for America if John F.Kennedy was elected, stated: